 Workplace and the family

-After a death in the workplace, the family are likely to appreciate having management make contact with them without delay.
-Management can also be available to answer any questions, or to give help to the family, in the early days after the death.
+After a death in the workplace, the family of the person who has died are likely to expect that management will make contact with them without delay.
+Management can also be available to answer any questions, or to give help to the family, in the days immediately following the death.

-It is important for there to be good communication between the workplace and the family.
-It may be helpful for one senior person, or a person who knows the family well, to be made the contact point in the workplace.
-This person can talk to the family about what they want, and how best to achieve it, while also meeting the needs of the company and its workforce.
+It is important for there to be good communication between the workplace and the family of the person who has died.
+It may be helpful for one senior person, or a person who knows the family well, to be made the key point of contact.
+This person can communicate with the family about what they want, while also meeting the needs of the company and its workforce.

 Some families may wish to have contact with the workplace.
 They may wish to see the site of the death, or to offer thanks to co-workers who helped their loved one.
-Similarly, having direct contact with the family may be helpful and positive for some workers, but for others, it is likely to be avoided due to the painful memories it may bring.
+Similarly, having direct contact with the family may be helpful and positive for some workers.
+Others may avoid this as they fear it will raise painful memories.
 Whether there is direct contact or not, workers are often interested to know how the family are coping since the death, and what the company is doing to support them.

 Legal and other issues

 It can be helpful for a management plan to be in place to assist in responding effectively to a workplace death.
-The investigation of a work-related death can involve a number of legal, judicial and statutory authorities in determining what happened, such as South Australia Police, SafeWork SA, workplace insurance agents and the coroner, and it may be important for all parties to be prepared for this and to understand the authorities’ different roles, responsibilities and processes.
+The investigation of a work-related death can involve a number of legal, judicial and statutory authorities, such as South Australia Police, SafeWork SA, workplace insurance agents and the coroner.
+It may be important for all parties to be prepared for this, and to understand the authorities’ different roles, responsibilities and processes.

-Families affected by the death of a family member in the workplace should consult with the deceased’s employer and the claims agent responsible for managing the death claim.
+Families affected by the death of a family member in the workplace should consult with the deceased person’s employer and the claims agent responsible for managing the death claim.

-Access to compensation and other entitlements such as services is dependent on the acceptance of a completed Workcover claim, and in some cases may be limited to the worker to whom the claim relates.
-For this reason consultation with the employer and the claims agent is essential.
+Access to compensation and other entitlements is dependent on the acceptance of a completed Workcover claim, and in some cases may be limited to the worker to whom the claim relates.
+For this reason, consultation with the employer and the claims agent is essential.

-A worker witnessing a fatal accident should consult with their employer to determine what arrangements the employer may have made for critical incident debriefing or counselling services.
-Where the worker lodges a claim for workers compensation the worker should consult with the relevant claims agent responsible for managing their claim.
+A worker witnessing a fatal accident should consult with their employer about critical incident debriefing and access to counselling services.
+Where the worker lodges a claim for worker’s compensation, the worker should consult with the relevant claims agent responsible for managing their claim.